Cucuteni–Trypillia culture: Diet

 The Cucuteni–Trypillia culture was a society of subsistence farmers.
 Cultivating the soil (using an ard or scratch plough), harvesting crops and tending livestock was probably the main occupation for most people.
 Typically for a Neolithic culture, the majority of their diet consisted of cereal grains.
 They cultivated club wheat, oats, rye, proso millet, barley and hemp, which were probably ground and baked as unleavened bread in clay ovens or on heated stones in the home.
 They also grew peas and beans, apricot, cherry plum and wine grapes – though there is no solid evidence that they actually made wine.
 There is also evidence that they may have kept bees.

+The inhabitants of the large settlements had an almost entirely vegetarian diet, with meat making up only 10% of their diet.
+However, the inhabitants did not suffer from lack of proteins, as besides cereals, pulses were grown.

 The zooarchaeology of Cucuteni–Trypillia sites indicate that the inhabitants practiced animal husbandry.
 Their domesticated livestock consisted primarily of cattle, but included smaller numbers of pigs, sheep and goats.
 There is evidence, based on some of the surviving artistic depictions of animals from Cucuteni–Trypillia sites, that the ox was employed as a draft animal.

 Both remains and artistic depictions of horses have been discovered at Cucuteni–Trypillia sites.
 However, whether these finds are of domesticated or wild horses is debated.
 Before they were domesticated, humans hunted wild horses for meat.
 On the other hand, one hypothesis of horse domestication places it in the steppe region adjacent to the Cucuteni–Trypillia culture at roughly the same time (4000–3500 BC), so it is possible the culture was familiar with the domestic horse.
 At this time horses could have been kept both for meat or as a work animal.
 The direct evidence remains inconclusive.

 Hunting supplemented the Cucuteni–Trypillia diet.
 They used traps to catch their prey, as well as various weapons, including the bow and arrow, the spear and clubs.
 To help them in stalking game, they sometimes disguised themselves with camouflage.
 Remains of game species found at Cucuteni–Trypillia sites include red deer, roe deer, aurochs, wild boar, fox and brown bear.